bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 #### Passing a Component without Parameters to the ChildContent Parameter

-To pass a component, e.g. the classic `<Counter>` component, that does not take any parameters itself, to a `ChildContent` parameter, do the following:
+To pass a component, e.g. the classic `<Counter>` component, which does not take any parameters itself, to a `ChildContent` parameter, do the following:

 # [C# test code](#tab/csharp)